 sort() Examples

 As an example, suppose you have LogScale ingesting data from a web server and want to get a list of referring domains and sub-domains.
-That is to say, the URLs without the path and web page from which it came (e.g., just www.example.com from http://www.example.com/sales/great-sites.html).
+That is to say, the URLs without the path and web page from which it came (for example, just www.example.com from http://www.example.com/sales/great-sites.html).
 Suppose further that you want a count of each referrer and want to sort them alphabetically in reverse order — because we're fickle like that.
 Below is an example of how that might be done:

 logscale